stasbel/pracanalytics-hw/README.md

 ### Dev

-We use [pipenv](https://docs.pipenv.org/) as a primary tool for development.
+I use [pipenv](https://docs.pipenv.org/) as a primary tool for development.
 See [Pipfile](Pipfile), [Pipfile.lock](Pipfile.lock),
 [requirements-dev.txt](requirements-dev.txt) and
 [requirements.txt](requirements.txt) for full specification of platform, python